raspberrypi/documentation/usage/mathematica/README.md

 sudo apt-get install wolfram-engine
 ```

-This may take some time.
+Note this is a 200MB so may take some time.

 ## Mathematica